XmintDeveloper/AI-Automated-Game/README.md

-# Announcement of the AI Automated Game Generator Whitelist Extraction Event
+#  AI Automated Game Generator Whitelist Extraction Event
 # Dear Developers and Creative Lovers:
 Thank you for your interest and support of AI Automatic Game Generator!
 We’re about to open a whitelist extraction campaign to invite you to participate in a trial and experience this innovative tool.
 Below are the specific process and rules of the campaign: